FartyPants/Playground/README.md

 ![image](https://github.com/FartyPants/Playground/assets/23346289/bb9899f0-b3dd-4b9a-8f4e-ba168c95484d)

+## Features
-You have two independent Notebooks that are always present, regardless of the mode.
+- two independent Notebooks that are always present, regardless of the mode
-You can explore variations and try many new things.
-You can type in one while the other is generating.
+- you can type in one while the other is generating.
+- Quick instruct syntax
+- Select and Insert - generate in the middle of text

 But wait, that's not all!

 No.

+## Quick instruct
 The notebooks can enable Quick Instruct mode, where --- (three dashes) signal the line is an instruct (and will be hence formatted accordingly to User/bot prompt)

 ![image](https://github.com/FartyPants/Playground/assets/23346289/9320a2ec-9d17-45f7-936a-567cd0531447)